-Over the last 36 years Dr. Thompson has served in many different positions at Good Samaritan hospital: Secretary in 1997, Chairman of Emergency Services 1989-1991, Chairman of Utilization review 1993-1994, Chairman of Wabash Health Network 1995-2000, and Chairman of Family Practice 1996-1998.
+Over the last 37 years Dr. Thompson has served in many different positions at Good Samaritan Hospital: Secretary in 1997, Chairman of Emergency Services 1989-1991, Chairman of Utilization review 1993-1994, Chairman of Wabash Health Network 1995-2000, and Chairman of Family Practice 1996-1998.
 He is an Assistant Professor of Family Medicine for CCOM.
-In the summer of 2013 Dr. Thompson was named Assistant Professor of family medicine at Marian College of Osteopathic Medicine and in 2015 he was appointed as an Adjunct Faculty member at Lincoln Memorial University-DeBusk College of Osteopathic Medicine.
+In the summer of 2013, Dr. Thompson was named Assistant Professor of family medicine at Marian College of Osteopathic Medicine and in 2015 he was appointed as an Adjunct Faculty member at Lincoln Memorial University-DeBusk College of Osteopathic Medicine.
 Also in 2015, Dr. Thompson was recognized as a West Virginia School of Osteopathic Medicine Stookey Preceptor.
+In 2019, Dr. Thompson was named a Preceptor with the Deaconess Family Medicine Residency.

 He has been a member of several local and national boards of directors for medical, humanitarian, and wildlife conservation organizations including: American Osteopathic Association, the Indiana Osteopathic Association, the 5th District Indiana Associate of Osteopathic Physicians and Surgeons, Knox County Medical Society, a Diplomat of American College of Osteopathic Family Physicians, Chairman and originator of the first Knox County Quail Unlimited from 1984 to present, the Chicago College of Osteopathic Medicine Alumni Board of Governors 1984-1992, the National Quail Unlimited Board of Trustees 1986-1998, the Indiana Heritage Trust Foundation 1986-2006 (Appointed by then Governor Evan Bayh), Chairman of the national Quail Unlimited Board of Trustees 1992-1998, the National Quail Unlimited Board of Directors 1998-2006, the Knox County Community Foundation 1998-2006, the South Knox Education Foundation Board of Directors 1998- present, the Monroe City Blue Jean Community Center Board of Directors 1998- present, and the Good Samaritan Hospital Physical Administration Council 2014- present.